bt3gl/building_blog/content/natas_wargames.md

 We know our way now.

-We then have this XOR function that take an input value, *$text*, and XOR to a variable, *$key*.
+We then have this XOR function that takes an input value, *$text*, and XOR to a variable, *$key*.
 So we know that XORing the output with what we sent as the input can return the content of *$key*:

 ```
 function xor_encrypt($in) {